My first 3D Artwork

 About the project

-I think it's fun to look back at my first 3D graphics, and see what inspired me when I started out.
-Of course Star Wars sneaks in, but my love of Lego and Pixar films also pops up.
+I think it's interesting to look back at my first 3D graphics, and see what inspired me back then.
+Again, the Star Wars references keep sneaking in, but this time my love of Lego and Pixar films also make an appearance.

 Below are some of the first animations I did, also done in 3D Studio.
 The flickering on the Death Star was a huge problem, I remember.
-That was a result of geometry problems when cutting out the Death Star trench.
-I still wished I could have fixed that...
+That was a result of geometry problems when cutting into the model to make the equatorial trench.
+That still bugs me actually!

 Note that I signed my animation with MSP, which was the name of the demo-group I was in at the time.

-I remember seeing Luxo Jr on the TV, which really wowed me!
-I was so fascinated by the details in the short, how the shadows moved, the subtle animation on the cord.
-And of course how a stiff object like a lamp could have personality.
-I just had to copy it!
+I remember seeing Luxo Jr on the TV, which really wowed me.
+I was so fascinated by the technical details in that film; how the shadows moved, the subtle animation on the cord.
+And of course how a stiff object like a lamp could have personality - which went totally against what I read in animation books at the time.
+So I just had to copy it, even though I didn't get very far.

-The eagle and dinosaur were done after I was hired as a 3D artist at Funcom, which was my first job.
-A company had released this add-on to 3D Studio that let me do proper soft-tissue animation.
-That was a huge thing in 1994.
-The quality of my little dinosaur test impressed me a lot back then, actually I still think it looks kind of cool.
+The last two animations on this page were done after I was hired as a 3D artist at Funcom, which was my first job.
+The special thing about them is that they were skinned creatures with animated bones inside.
+Up to that point, the only way I could animate an object was by cutting it into smaller parts, or animating stiff objects (like the lamp).
+But a company released this add-on to 3D Studio that let me create bones, and do proper soft-tissue animation.
+Now, that was a huge thing in 1994, and the quality of my little dinosaur animation impressed me a lot back then.
+See that skin stretching!
+I still think it looks kind of cool :)

 See similar projects tagged with: Personal Early